Ohm's

 an electric potential is formed with positive and negative terminals.

-The remaining orthogonal currents are now magnetic currents - magnetic polarities.
+The remaining orthogonal currents are now magnetic currents - magnetic

-If we connect the terminals of the potential with a conductor, the circuit will be closed.
+If we connect the terminals of the potential with a conductor, the circuit

 When a circuit is closed, the two currents, electric and magnetic,